 John is Emeritus Professor at the University of Edinburgh, and a former President of the Botanical Society of Scotland (BSS).
 He is an ecologist, with interests that include global ecology and the carbon cycle, plant water relations and forest ecology.
-Currently he is leading the BSS project The Urban Flora of Scotland (now in its fifth year).
+Currently he is leading the BSS & BSBI Urban Flora of Scotland project (now in its sixth year).

 During working hours Matt is a research biologist with Forest Research, based at the northern research station near Edinburgh.
 At other times he's a wannabe fell runner and botanist in training who teaches tree ID for the Field Studies Council.
 For his sins he is BSBI joint referee for conifers...

 I am a retired medical practitioner.
 Vice-county recorder for Easter Ross (VC106) since 2003, initially jointly with my late wife.
-Vice-President of the Botanical Society of Scotland and BSS Local Secretary for Tayside.
+Council Member of the Botanical Society of Scotland and BSS Local Secretary for Tayside.
 Active in local societies

 David is one of two Vice County Recorders for both Kincardineshire and North Aberdeenshire, and communicates some of his most interesting finds using Twitter.
 He is a member of the BSBI Committee for Scotland.